 Neighborhood Design Guidelines

-Developed under Mayor Lightfoot by DPD, the draft Neighborhood Design Guidelines provide specific recommendations to enhance the planning, review and impact of development along the city’s commercial corridors.
+Developed by DPD under Mayor Lightfoot and adopted by Plan Commission in March 2022, the Neighborhood Design Guidelines provide specific recommendations to enhance the planning, review and impact of development along the city’s commercial corridors.

-DPD is seeking feedback from property owners, developers, designers, and community members to continue to refine the draft guidelines’ scope and content.
+DPD is seeking feedback from property owners, developers, designers and community members to continue to refine the guidelines’ scope and content.
 Comments may be directed to DPD@cityofchicago.org.